dnovischi/jetson-tutorials/jetson-nano-ros-noetic-install.md

 The goal of this guide is to compile and install a fully working version of [ROS Noetic](http://wiki.ros.org/noetic) on both the official Jetson Nano Ubuntu 18.04 with python 3.6 support and Ubuntu 20.04 with python 3.8 support.\
 The steps are the same for both distributions since the installation is done from source.
 Moreover, the steps should, generally, be the same for all other Jetson boards.\
-It is my opinion that this should be the preferred way of installing ROS1 on Jetson and I had the the most success when doing it this way.
+It is my opinion this should be the preferred way of installing ROS1 on Jetson and I had the the most success when doing it this way.

 The guide assumes that a clean and up-to-date Ubuntu 18.04 or Ubuntu 20.4 installation was done on the Jetson Nano.
 The steps for this are discussed in the [Jetson Nano Ubuntu 18.04 Full Install](jetson-nano-ubuntu-18-04-install.md) guide and in the [Ubuntu 20.04 Install Through Distribution Upgrade](jetson-nano-ubuntu-20-04-install.md) respectively.